 Now that we’ve established that dogs can digest grains, should they?
 And do grains offer any benefits for dogs?

 As we’ve seen, grain-free dog food arose from the gluten-free trend in human food.
 A lot of people believe that grain causes allergies for dogs, but this isn’t supported with evidence.
 The more common food intolerances for dogs are reported to be beef, dairy, wheat, chicken and egg.

 So, opting for a grain-free dog food is unlikely to protect against allergies unless your dog is specifically intolerant to grains.
 It’s more common for a dog to be gluten intolerant than intolerant to grains and these words are not interchangeable.

-What’s the difference between gluten-free and grain-free?
+What’s the difference between gluten-free and grain free dog food?

 One misconception is that grain-free means the same thing as gluten-free.
 Some grains – wheat, barley and rye – do indeed contain gluten and if your dog (or cat) has a wheat intolerance, which as we’ve discussed is one of the more common food intolerances, opting for a gluten-free dog food will help you avoid this.